tewarid/tewarid.github.io/_posts/2012/2012-12-17-access-control.md

 ## Making the access control decision

-The decision can be implemented at the point in the code where the action is performed.
-You need to get a list of all actions the user can perform by traversing from User-Profile to Profile-Action.
-If the ID of the Action is found to be associated with the User, she is granted access.
+The access control decision can be implemented at any point in the code where an Action is performed.
+You can get a list of all Actions the User can perform by traversing from User-Profile to Profile-Action.
+You allow the Action to proceed if its ID is found to be associated with the User, or else throw an exception.

 ## Authentication

-Although not the focus of the post, password based authentication can be handled by adding a password hash to the User entity.
-The authentication decision can be implemented in a [front controller](http://www.martinfowler.com/eaaCatalog/frontController.html) and the user ID stored in the session for access control decisions downstream.
+Although not the focus of this post, password based authentication can be handled by adding a password hash to the User entity.
+The authentication decision can be implemented in a [front controller](http://www.martinfowler.com/eaaCatalog/frontController.html) and the user ID stored in the session context for access control decisions downstream.